xaviershay/workshops/nixos-workshop/modules/03-change-nixos-configuration/README.md

 };
 ```

-Save your configuration and set a password for the workshop account
+Save your configuration and try to set a password for the workshop account.
+This will fail, because the user doesn't exist yet!
+The next section explains why and how to fix this.

 ```bash
 passwd workshop
 ```

-This will fail, because the user doesn't exist yes.
-The next section explains
-why and how to fix this.

 ## 💡 nixos-rebuild